After a Thanksgiving day filled with delicious food and quality time with your family, there's plenty of work to do!

 For home décor or a true piece of art, check out the Great Smoky Thanksgiving Arts and Crafts Show in the Gatlinburg convention Center.
 This annual event celebrates the rich heritage of craft making in the Great Smoky Mountains and features pottery, quilts, wood-carving, leather-work, metal-work, and more!
-This show runs from Nov.
-22nd to Nov.
-27th.
+This show runs during the week of thanksgiving.

 In downtown Gatlinburg, you can always find specialty boutique shops, custom wooden signs, jerky, spices, and sauce stores.
 Quality antique stores offer unique treasures that may be just what you're looking for.

 The galleries at Arrowmont also feature incredible works of art if you're searching for a gift unlike anything else.

 Another unique Gatlinburg gift idea is to pick up some moonshine or whiskey that's made in Gatlinburg.
 Local distilleries often showcase unique flavors that you can't find in stores, so this would make a special one of a kind Christmas present.

 For more information on the best of Gatlinburg's Christmas shopping, check out this guide.